 The plugin comes with developer notes that should aid you in case you need to extend some functionalities.

-The GraphQL plugin provides a fast and easy way to integrate VSF2 with your shop back-end.
-It comes with a bunch of basic actions that are necessary for an online shop to work.
-Those actions can be extended or modified, plugin comes with handy developer notes that should aid you in solving problematic scenarios.
+The GraphQL plugin provides a fast and easy way to integrate VSF2 with your shop’s backend.
+It comes with many basic actions necessary for an online shop to work.
+Those actions can be extended or modified; plugin comes with handy developer notes that should aid you in solving problematic scenarios.